shrnkm/thethirdone/README.md

 </br>

 **Histogram-based Estimation**

-Using a histogram is a simple, neat approach for MI estimation: we discretize the distribution into n number of bins.
+Using a histogram is a simple, neat, and popular approach for MI estimation, which is computationally easy and efficient: we discretize the distribution into *N* number of bins, count the number of occurrences of smaples per bin.
 The number of bins is an arbitrary option, best decided on, cosidering the nature of our data.
-Using bins with constant width is not sensitive to the changes in data stream, and therfore, not as efficient as the histogram estimation could be.
-So another way is to focus on the bins width ratehr than their number.
-This approach will reduce the estimation error, but would increase the complexity of the method by adding a new probelm of how to dicide about the changing bin-width.
+Using bins with constant width make our estimation too senstivie to the that arbitrary number of *N* which could lead ignoring some meaningful patterns in our data, only because some samples were interpreted within two neighboring, instead of one single bin.
+That is, constant bins number or their width is not sensitive to the changes in data stream, and therfore, not as efficient as the histogram estimation could potentially be.
+So another way is to focus on the bins width ratehr than their number and try to define them variably.
+This approach will reduce the estimation error, but would increase the complexity of the computation by adding a new probelm of how to dicide about the changing bin-width and how to implement the decision.
 </br>
 </br>
 </br>

 **Adaptive Partitioning**

 **Maximal Information Coefficient**
 </br>